andreihh/dotfiles/README.md

   | bash
 ```

-- Reboot your system to ensure the environment is loaded properly.
 - Run the `theme` command to configure the system theme.
+- Log out and back in to ensure the environment is loaded properly.
 - Run `pre-commit install` inside the repository to configure pre-commit checks.

 To update the dotfiles, run `install.sh -u` from the repository in a clean